FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-file.md

 /home/USER/nexusvalidation/cnxvalidate/build/nxvalidate -l /home/USER/nexusvalidation/definitions /home/USER/nexusvalidation/NXopt_minimal_example.nxs
 ```

-The "-l" option tells the program, that it should look for the nexus definiton at the path after "-l".
+The "-l" option tells the program, that it should look for the nexus definition at the path after "-l".

 For the proved file above, the output should look like this: